mendix/docs/content/en/docs/developerportal/_index.md

 ## 3 My Apps {#my-apps}

-When you open the Developer Portal, you are brought to the **My Apps** page, which shows you a summary of your current apps:
+When you open the Mendix Portal, you are brought to the **My Apps** page, which shows you a summary of your current apps:

 {{< figure src="/attachments/developerportal/app-tiles.png" alt="Apps tiles" class="no-border" >}}